Jeff Fieberg

 Jeffrey Fieberg joined the faculty at Centre College in 2005, was promoted to associate professor of chemistry in 2008, was promoted to full professor in 2017, and was named the John H. Walkup Professor of Chemistry in 2017.

 Fieberg’s current research interests are in technical art historical investigations of modernist paintings and analysis of artists’ materials.
-Fieberg has twice participated as a Sabbatical Leave Research Fellow in Technical Art History at the Indianapolis Museum of Art (IMA).
-Working in the Conservation Science Laboratory directed by Dr. Gregory Smith ’95, technical analyses of paintings from the IMA’s European collection were performed using x-ray fluorescence spectroscopy, Raman microspectroscopy, infrared microspectroscopy, and scanning electron microscopy-energy dispersive x-ray spectroscopy.
+Fieberg has participated as a Sabbatical Leave Research Fellow in Technical Art History at the Indianapolis Museum of Art (IMA) in 2011, 2019 and 2025.
+Working in the Conservation Science Laboratory directed by Dr. Gregory Smith ’95, technical analyses of works from the IMA’s European collection were performed using x-ray fluorescence spectroscopy, Raman microspectroscopy, infrared microspectroscopy, and scanning electron microscopy-energy dispersive x-ray spectroscopy.
+Works investigated include those by Vincent van Gogh, Paul Gauguin, Paul Signac, Giorgio de Chirico, and Emile Bernard.

-Fieberg is an energetic teacher.
-In his introductory classes, he performs demonstrations almost daily in class.
+An energetic teacher, Fieberg performs demonstrations almost daily in his introductory general chemistry courses.
+In physical chemistry courses, Fieberg’s students explore the “secrets of the universe” by learning quantum mechanics, thermodynamics and chemical kinetics.
 Fieberg’s signature class, Molecular Modernism, is a truly interdisciplinary mix of science and art that he has taught in France and on campus with field trips to Indianapolis and Chicago or Washington D.C.
 In addition, Fieberg offers Chemical Analysis of Modernist Paintings as an upper-level elective for chemistry majors and minors with a field trip to Chicago and Indianapolis.

-Fieberg is highly active on campus; he has chaired the Division of Science and Mathematics, Chemistry Program, Natural Science Program, and the Committee on Tenure and Reappointment.
-He has served as a faculty marshal at Centre College events, including Commencement and Opening Convocation.
-He also serves as the faculty advisor for the social fraternity, Sigma Alpha Epsilon.
-Fieberg is active within the Centre College Phi Beta Kappa chapter, normally chairing the Members-in-Course subcommittee.
+Fieberg is highly active on campus; he has chaired the Division of Science and Mathematics, Chemistry Program, Natural Science Program, the Committee on Tenure and Reappointment, and the Strategic Planning Committee of the College Council.
+He serves as a faculty marshal at Centre College events, including Opening Convocation and Commencement.
+He also serves as the faculty advisor for the social fraternity, Sigma Alpha Epsilon, the student chapter of the American Chemical Society and as the faculty liaison for the varsity cross country and track and field teams.
+Fieberg is active within the Centre College Phi Beta Kappa chapter, frequently chairing the Members-in-Course subcommittee.
 Heavily invested in public engagement, Fieberg frequently performs chemistry demonstration shows at local schools with Centre students.

 EXPERT: Scientific Analyses of Modernist Paintings—Forgery Investigations of Paintings—Chemistry Demonstrations—STEM Study Abroad Courses